njbigwig/AltairEmulator/README.md

 H Reg: 0C | L Reg: 22 <br><br>

 ### Altair Front Panel <br>
-1. Single Step Mode (Altair Single Step – not emulator debugging):
+#### Single Step Mode:
-a.
-Not active while the emulator is running
+* Not active while the emulator is running<br>
-b.
-Momentarily press up on Stop position on Stop-Run switch to pause the program
+* Momentarily press up on Stop-Run switch to pause the program<br>
-c.
-Momentarily press up on Single Step switch to execute an instruction, single stepping through program execution
+* Momentarily press up on Single Step switch to execute an instruction, single stepping through program execution<br>
-d.
-Program Counter (PC) will be displayed on the address LEDs (not updated during RUN mode)
+* Program Counter (PC) will be displayed on the address LEDs (not updated during RUN mode) <br>
-e.
-Opcode will be displayed on data LEDs (not updated during RUN mode)
+* Opcode will be displayed on data LEDs (not updated during RUN mode)<br>
-f.
-Single Step will not update LEDs after Examine switch is toggled up momentarily
+* Single Step will not update LEDs after Examine switch is toggled up momentarily<br>
-g.
-Momentarily press down on Stop/Run switch to resume program execution
+* Momentarily press down on Stop/Run switch to resume program execution<br>

-3. Examine Memory:
+#### Examine Memory:
-a.
-Not active while the emulator is running
+* Not active while the emulator is running <br>
-b.
-Click Stop position (up) on Stop-Run switch to pause the program
+* Momentarily press up on Stop-Run switch to pause the program<br>
-c.
-Set the starting address of the program area to be examined by setting the address via Address-data switches A15 – A0
+* Set the starting address of the program area to be examined by setting the address via Address-data switches A15 – A0<br>
-d.
-Momentarily click Examine position (up) on Examine-Examine Next switch to read the memory contents of the indicated starting address
+* Momentarily click up on Examine-Examine Next switch to read the memory contents of the starting address<br>
-e.
-Memory contents is display in data LEDs D7 – D0
+* Memory contents is display in data LEDs D7 – D0<br>
-f.
-To access the next address, momentarily click Examine Next position (down) on Examine-Examine Next switch
+* To access the next address, momentarily click down on Examine-Examine Next switch<br>
-g.
-The incremented address will be displayed in the Address LEDs A15-A0 and the memory contents will be displayed in the Data LEDs
+* The incremented address will be displayed in the Address LEDs A15-A0 and the memory contents will be displayed in the Data LEDs<br>
-h.
-Momentarily press down on Stop/Run switch to resume program execution
+* Momentarily press down on Stop/Run switch to resume program execution <br>
-i.
-The Program Counter is not updated
+* The Program Counter is not updated<br>
-j.
-After Examine is toggled, the address cannot be changed as the user can use Deposit and Deposit Next to change memory at an address.
-D0-D7 switches are read to enter in opcodes or data.
-The address can be changed if the user toggles Stop-Run switch momentarily up.
+* After Examine is toggled, the address cannot be changed.
+The address can be changed if the user toggles Stop-Run switch momentarily down then up.<br>
-k.
-The Address and Data LEDs will represent the address and data bits
+* The Address and Data LEDs will represent the address and data bits<br>

 4. Deposit Memory
 a.
 See steps a – d in Examine Memory to set the starting address of memory to write to
 b.
 Set the Data switches (D7 – D0) to the value of the first byte to write